A local’s list of the most important tourist attractions and things to do in Munich, Germany.

-If you are interested in seeing the rural part of Bavaria, you could option to do a day trip to Bernried on lake Starnberg.
+If you are interested in seeing the rural part of Bavaria, you could opt to do a day trip to Bernried on Lake Starnberg.
 I really love the museum for its utterly beautiful architecture.
 Website of the museum.

 38. Climb the Bavaria statue

 New York has the Statue of Liberty and Munich has the Bavaria.
-The colossal statue overlooks the festival ground of the Oktoberfest and can actually be climbed as well.
+The colossal statue overlooks the festival ground of the Oktoberfest and you can actually climb it as well.